-Align the legs of the drafthood with the slots provided.
-Insert the legs and secure the drafthood to the water heater's top with the four screws provided as shown in Figure 9.
-Do not alter the drafthood in any way.
-If you are replacing an existing water heater, be sure to use the new drafthood supplied with the water heater.
+Align the legs of the draft hood with the slots provided.
+Insert the draft hood leg tips into slots on the flue dampers flange as shown in Figure 12.
+Secure the draft hood by twisting or bending the leg tips.
+See Figure 12.
+Do not alter the draft hood in any way.
+If you are replacing an existing water heater, be sure to use the new draft hood supplied with the water heater.